OXY2DEV/markview.nvim/README.md

     (#set! fold))
 ```

-Optionally, you can use a foldtext plugin tp change what is shown!
+Optionally, you can use a foldtext plugin to change what is shown!
 For example, I can use [foldtext.nvim](https://www.github.com/OXY2DEV/foldtext.nvim) for this.

 ```lua
 local def = require("foldtext").configuration;